Is B&Q open today? Plus the latest Click & Collect and online delivery updates

 Browse paint, DIY tools and home furnishings at B&Q online: free delivery when you spend over £50

 Whether you're looking to stock up on paint, power tools, plants or furniture B&Q has all the essential DIY and home items you need.
-They're all available for home delivery (and yes, B&Q will do a contact-free drop off, too).View Deal
+Items are available for Click & Collect and home delivery.View Deal

 Browse garden furniture at B&Q online: free delivery when you spend over £50